Don Towsley

 FAX: 413-545-1249

-Don Towsley received a B.A. degree in physics and a Ph.D. degree in computer science, both from University of Texas University.
-He is currently a Distinguished University Professor in the Department of Computer Science at the University of Massachusetts - Amherst, where he co-directs the Networking Research Laboratory.
-Professor Towsley has been a Visiting Scientist at AT&T Labs - Research, IBM Research, INRIA , Microsoft Research Cambridge, and the University of Paris 6.
+Don Towsley received a B.A. degree in physics and a Ph.D. degree in computer science, both from University of Texas.
+He is currently a Distinguished University Professor in the Department of Computer Science at the University of Massachusetts - Amherst.
+Prof. Towsley has been a Visiting Scientist at AT&T Labs - Research, IBM Research, INRIA , Microsoft Research Cambridge, and the University of Paris 6.